mspnp/cloud-design-patterns/docs/retry.md

       if (currentRetry > this.retryCount || !IsTransient(ex))
       {
         // If this isn't a transient error
-        // or we shouldn't retry, re-throw the exception. throw;
+        // or we shouldn't retry, rethrow the exception. throw;
       }
     }